KauzClay/docs-tap/scst-scan/verify-app-scanning-supply-chain.hbs.md

 Scan results are uploaded to the container image registry as an [imgpkg](https://carvel.dev/imgpkg/) bundle.
 To retrieve a vulnerability report:

-1. Retrieve the result location from the ImageVulnerabilityScan CR Status:
+1. Retrieve the result location from the `ImageVulnerabilityScan` CR status by running:

    ```console
    SCAN_RESULT_URL=$(kubectl get imagevulnerabilityscan my-scan -n DEV-NAMESPACE -o jsonpath='{.status.scanResult}')
    ```

-2. Download the bundle to a local directory and list the content:
+2. Download the bundle to a local directory and list the content by running:

    ```console
    imgpkg pull -b $SCAN_RESULT_URL -o scan-results/